Professor Shaun Breslin

 A Chatham House programme paper on Online Chinese Nationalism - which provides an "executive summary" of the book I edited with Simon Shen on the same topic.
 This paper was produced as part of the Chatham House Asia Programme.

-The China Review, the magazine of the Great Britain-China Centre, produced a special issue to commemorate the sixtieth anniversary of the founding of the People's Republic of China.
+The China Review, the magazine of the Great Britain-China CentreLink opens in a new window, produced a special issue to commemorate the sixtieth anniversary of the founding of the People's Republic of China.
 Amongst the papers, you will find my offering on democratisation and political participation - click here for the entire edition.

 Click here for a short piece I did for Oxfam Australia as a briefing background paper for their discussions on how to respond to new rising powers.